digineat/go-metatrader4/README.md

 The `Execute` method sends a raw MT4 command.
 Parameters are encoded using base64 and Windows-1251.
 Use `WithAutoClose(false)` if you want to reuse the connection manually via `client.Close()`.

+## Options

+- `WithDialTimeout(d time.Duration)` sets how long the client waits when establishing a TCP connection.
+Default is five seconds.
+- `WithReadTimeout(d time.Duration)` sets the maximum time allowed to read a server response.
+Default is five seconds.
+- `WithWriteTimeout(d time.Duration)` sets the maximum time allowed to send a request to the server.
+Default is five seconds.
+- `WithAutoClose(enabled bool)` closes the connection after every `Execute` call when set to `true` (default).
+Set to `false` to reuse the connection and close it manually.

 ## Requirements